Offbeat Goa: Places to visit in Panjim

 1. Churches of Old Goa - You might have already heard or even visited the famous churches of Goa.
 Our favourite being the Church of Our Lady of the Mount.
 Just try visiting it during the sunset and we can guarantee it will take your breath away.

 2. Divar Island - An island close to Panjim consisting of 3 villages and makes a lovely place to visit.
-We would actually recommend staying at least one night on this island.
+We would actually recommend staying at least one night on Divar island.

 3. Houses of Goa museum - A unique museum great to know history, culture and architecture of Goa.
 We would recommend visiting it before or after your visit to Fontainhas to get perspective.